grandview overlook

 Known for its rugged rock formations carved by one of the oldest river systems in the world and its rich coal mining history, there are plenty of fun things to do here.

-best things to do at new river gorge national park
+things to do at new river gorge national park

 The Best Time to Visit New River Gorge National Park

 The best time to visit New River Gorge National Park is in the late summer or early fall.
+You won’t have as many mosquitoes, the weather is more dry, plus you’ll get to see gorgeous fall color in late September through October.
+We just started to see the leaves change color in early September!

 How Many Days Do You Need in New River Gorge National Park?

-If you have one day in New River Gorge, I recommend the Bridge and Grandview Overlooks, hiking the Endless Wall and Castle Rock Loop trails, and driving Fayette Station Road.
+If you have one full day in New River Gorge, I recommend the Bridge and Grandview Overlooks, hiking the Endless Wall and Castle Rock Loop trails, and driving Fayette Station Road.

 If you have 2 or 3 days, you’ll be able to add on another hike, do the guided bridge walk tour, or do another outdoor adventure (mountain biking, whitewater rafting, etc).
 You can also fit in a visit to the Sandstone area of the park.